 Founded in 1934, the Mayor of Bath’s Corps of Honorary Guides have been showing visitors around just about every day since- even during the period of the second World War.
 By 1960 new volunteer guides started attending formal training sessions and local experts gave lectures on many subjects about the city.
 By 1975 the frequency of the walks grew to twice daily and on every day of the year except Christmas day.
-As far as anyone can remember the walks have only been cancelled twice- in 1981 when the ground was too icy and dangerous to walk on, and in 1996 when hurricane force winds blew through the city uprooting trees.
+As far as anyone can remember the walks have only been cancelled twice – in 1981 when the ground was too icy and dangerous to walk on, and in 1996 when hurricane force winds blew through the city uprooting trees.
 These guides are committed!

-Today there are about 65 guides who volunteer their time to lead the walks and give visitors are very interesting history lesson of Bath.
+Today there are about 65 guides who volunteer their time to lead the walks and give visitors a very interesting history lesson of Bath.
 The walks are totally free, as in the guides will not even accept tips, but don’t let that deter you lest you think that free doesn’t equate to well done.
 When they say ‘some of the best things in life are free’…these walks are one of those things.

 Over the years the walks have become very popular and as we waited in the courtyard of the Bath Abbey for our walk to start quite a crowd grew.
 Anticipating a busy day there were several guides for our walk and they broke us up into smaller groups of about 20 people and we all took off in our own directions.
 Our guide was Leslie, who was still in her training period and therefore accompanied by a more experienced guide to assist.
-You never would have known she was still training though because she was great!
+You would never have known she was still training though because she was great!
 Our first stop was in front of the great Bath Abbey to learn a little more about the architecture.

 Since the year 757 a church has stood on the site of the Bath Abbey and in 973 the first King of England, King Edgar was crowned here.
 Today the beautiful medieval Abbey Church of Saint Peter and Saint Paul, or commonly referred to as Bath Abbey, is a central landmark in the city of Bath.
-It’s tall Gothic spires can be seen from much of the city and it’s exterior yellowish colour is from the Bath stone with which it was built.
+Its tall Gothic spires can be seen from much of the city and its exterior yellowish colour is from the Bath stone with which it was built.
 Our guide also pointed out a couple of details like the statues of St Peter and St Paul, one of whom lost his head and shoulders, but they’ve since been restored.
 Another interesting detail is of the sculptures of the angels climbing to heaven on two stone ladders, although one angel is seen climbing back down representing a “descent through the vice of pride”.

 Inside you’ll find seating for 1200 under the spectacular vaulted ceilings, and if you climb the 212 steps up to the top of the tower you’re rewarded with a great view of the city.
-Unfortunately we weren’t able to do this on our visit but that’s OK, just gives us a good reason to come back.
+Unfortunately, we weren’t able to do this on our visit but that’s OK, just gives us a good reason to come back.

 From here we wandered around to some of the little streets behind the Roman Baths as our guide started telling us more about how Bath came to be founded way back about 2,500 years ago when the hot springs were discovered and it became a place of worship to the Celtic god Sul.

 Continuing through the cobblestone streets we made our way around to the Thermae Bath Spa, just one of many spas in Bath over the centuries.
 This particular spa even has a pool, fed by the hot springs, up on the roof with great views of Bath.
-Unfortunately they weren’t taking reservations the weekend we were there and when we walked by on our tour the line extended out the door and around the corner on the street.
+Unfortunately, they weren’t taking reservations the weekend we were there and when we walked by on our tour the line extended out the door and around the corner on the street.
 No worries, that’s just another reason to visit again.

 Close to the baths you’ll also find the St. John’s Hospital that was founded about 1174 and is among the oldest almshouses in England.
 The current building isn’t quite that old, being built in 1716.
 It was the “hospital of the baths” and provided shelter and care for the poor who had come to experience the healing properties of the baths.
 I absolutely loved the courtyard.
-It was so serene and I can imagine it would be such a pleasant spot to stop on busy afternoon for a little rest from the crowds on the streets of Bath.
+It was so serene and I can imagine it would be such a pleasant spot to stop on a busy afternoon for a little rest from the crowds on the streets of Bath.

 From here we started making our way a little uphill along what was once the path of one of the city walls to Queen Square.
 This square is surrounded by Georgian style houses and is said to be the “first element in the most important architecture sequence in Bath” which also includes the Circus and the Royal Crescent.